 - De-anonymize so we can bias against speaker details (based on our budget, we might opt for a local or at least closer-by (read: cheaper to transport) speaker).

 - Debate the remaining proposals to build an optimal schedule.

 - Most speakers will get a response, positive or negative in January.

-Note: a select few slots will be filled by speakers that we’ve personally invited.
+Note: a select few slots will be filled by speakers that we’ve personally invited or reserved for sponsors.